Hamlet at The Hipp: Making Denmark Great Again

 This is not your average tragedy.

-Guildenstern (Or was it Rosencrantz?) enters with a popped collar and backward baseball cap, the pair taking selfies and vaping like typical frat bros.
-Claudius, forgoing a crown for a stately suit, looks the part of a current politician.
+Guildenstern (Or was it Rosencrantz?) enters with a popped collar and backwards baseball cap, the pair taking selfies and vaping like typical frat bros.
+Claudius, forgoing a crown for a stately suit, looks the part of the modern politician.
 An innovative use of lighting and a glass box to frame both the apparition of Hamlet’s father and Ophelia’s drowning scene mimics a television screen.
 And the modern inflection of the dialogue makes it feel less alien and breathes more comedic moments into an otherwise pretty depressing tale.

 “When the election started happening, I thought… isn’t it interesting how we’re all so against each other?
 This is not a normal election, no matter what side you’re on; it’s turned us so sourly against each other,” Caldwell said.
 “And really and truly, Claudius killing his brother and marrying his sister-in-law, and the ghost coming back has done the same thing that the election did; it has turned them all against each other.
 So what better time to modernize the play, when we’re kind of living in some aspect of that right now.”